Transat Jacques Vabre – First Multi50 arrives in Salvador de Bahia

 1 – GROUPE GCA – MILLE ET UN SOURIRES (Gilles Lamire / Antoine Carpentier) – Finished

-2 – Solidarias en Peloton – Arsep ( hibaut Vauchel-Camus and Fred Duthil)
+2 – Solidarias en Peloton – Arsep ( hibaut Vauchel-Camus / Fred Duthil) – Finished

 3 – PRIMONIAL (Sebastien Rogues / Mattieu Souben)